 California is one of the few states that allow lane splitting.
 According to a Safe Transportation Research and Education Center study, lane splitting reduces the risk of head injury and death when practiced safely.
 Researchers said lane splitting is safe as long as motorcyclists don't exceed the speed of other vehicles on the road by over 15 mph.

-Drivers are expected to exercise due care while sharing the road with motorcyclists and others.
-However, not everyone follows the rules of the road and often fails to fulfill such duties that may cause danger to bikers.
+Drivers must exercise due care while sharing the road with motorcyclists and others.
+However, not everyone follows the rules of the road and often fails to fulfill duties that may cause danger to bikers.
 This may include unsafe lane changes, driving under the influence of drugs or alcohol, distracted driving, drowsy driving, and speeding.

 Although lane-splitting is legal in California, insurance companies will try to use any possible evidence against an injured motorcyclist suggestive of unsafe lane splitting.
 Seeking an experienced motorcycle accident lawyer to protect your rights is crucial.Why Helmets Are Important While Riding a Motorcycle